Guest Column

 A little later, Robert Burton’s Anatomy of Melancholy (1621) provided a rather rambling exploration of the condition, but it did make it sound interesting and full of potential.

 Certainly, melancholy has moved many great composers to produce superbly beautiful music.
-Listen, for example, to the third movement of Mahler’s 5th Symphony, or to the third movement of Elgar’s 1st Symphony.
+Listen, for example, to the fourth movement of Mahler’s 5th Symphony, or to the third movement of Elgar’s 1st Symphony.

 The same goes for poetry.
 Alfred Lord Tennyson’s In Memoriam, a series of lyric poems lamenting the death of his friend Arthur Hallam, is one of the most moving poetic works of the 19th century.
 For example: ‘He is not here; but far away / The noise of life begins again, / And ghastly through the drizzling rain / On the bald street breaks the blank day.’